 2. Lactobacillus plantarum.
 This strain has been shown to improve symptoms of IBS and increase immunity!
-During cold and flu season I’m definitely interested in an immunity boost!
+I’m definitely interested in an immunity boost during cold and flu season.

 3. Lactobacillus acidophilus.
 Studies on have shown that this strain of probiotic can help reduce diarrhea, increase immunity and increase iron bioavailability to reduce the risk of conditions like iron-deficiency anemia.

 4. Lactobacillus rhamnosus.
-A study on lactobacillus rhamnosus probiotic for kids was conducted by The University of Bari and found that this strain of probiotic significantly reduces the frequency and severity of abdominal pain in children with IBS.
-It has also been widely studied for it’s immunity aid.
+This strain of probiotic significantly reduces the frequency and severity of abdominal pain in children with IBS, according to a study It has also been widely studied for it’s immunity aid.
 In fact, a study out of Wisconsin in 2017 showed that a daily dietary probiotic supplementation for 6 months was a safe effective way to reduce fever, rhinorrhea, cough incidence and duration and antibiotic prescription incidence, as well as the number of missed school days attributable to illness, for children 3 to 5 years of age.
 Pretty outstanding!

 Finally, the short list of my recommendations for the best probiotic for kids and best probiotic for toddlers!